MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/libtirpc64bit.md

 ## Compilation and Installation

-To compile libtirpc 64-bit, run the following commands:
+To compile libtirpc 64-bit, run the following command:

 ```bash
 make